kyverno/website/content/en/docs/Tracing/jaeger-walkthrough.md

 Finally we need to deploy some policies in the cluster so that Kyverno can configure admission webhooks accordingly.

-We are going to deploy the `kyverno-policies` helm chart (with the `Baseline` profile of PSS) using the following command:
+We are going to deploy the `kyverno-policies` Helm chart (with the `Baseline` profile of PSS) using the following command:

 ```shell
 helm upgrade --install kyverno-policies --namespace kyverno --create-namespace --wait \